Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Experiments

-As mentioned earlier, we cannot compare against the GEM models~\cite{lopez2017gradient,chaudhry2019efficient} because they require a task label to be provided at test time, which is not compatible with our experimental setup and these labels are typically not available in the robotic applications where streaming learning would be most useful.
-While it would be interesting to develop a deep SQDA method, maintaining a full covariance matrix for each class is not feasible for high-dimensional, many-class scenarios, like ImageNet-1K.
+As mentioned earlier, the GEM models~\cite{chaudhry2019efficient,lopez2017gradient} require a task label to be provided at test time, which is not compatible with our main experimental setup, and these labels are typically not available in embedded applications where streaming learning would be most useful.
+Regardless, we provide a small-scale experiment to compare SLDA against a newer variant of GEM, Averaged GEM (A-GEM)~\cite{chaudhry2019efficient}, and several other recent regularization models in Sec.~\ref{sec:core50-results}.